FloorWieringa/Individueel-Project-Sogyo/README.md

 ## Installation
 This project uses a Gradle wrapper and currently runs the front-end using Node JS.
 In order to start the application, open Git Bash (or similar, but then please figure out how to translate the commands as well) in the client folder, and run _npm run build_.
 Then go back to the main folder, open another instance of Bash and run _./gradlew build run_.
 The application will open automatically.

+Update 280722: currently it only runs on heroku.
+Commit to git then run _git push heroku main_ to deploy a new version.
+The app will run here: http://escape-room-the-lair.herokuapp.com/index.html.

 ## Usage
 It’s a game.
 You can play it.